axatbhardwaj/Veridian/Docs/veridian_technical_spec.md

 - **Implementation**: `demo/` script
 - **Flow**:
   - Calls `MATCH_TOPIC_URL` (Evaluator) to get a content hash from the `/match_topic` endpoint.
-  - The Evaluator in turn calls the Resource Server's `/api/content-hashes-keywords` endpoint.
+  - The Evaluator in turn calls the Veridian Service's `/api/content-hashes-keywords` endpoint.
   - The Client Agent then calls the `SERVICE_AGENT_URL` to fetch the content.
   - Handles the 402 response by creating and sending a demo payment payload in the `X-PAYMENT` header on the retry.